NFL Rumors: Cowboys Give ‘Generous’ Offers To Top Players, But Ezekiel Elliott Could Sit Out 2019

 The Dallas Cowboys are certainly hoping for a successful 2019 season, but they may have to end up doing it without their star running back.
 Ezekiel Elliott has been holding out since training camp started last month and will likely continue to be a no-show.
-With a number of star players requiring new deals soon, word is out that the team has now made “generous” offers to them but it may not be enough to get Zeke on the field.
+With a number of star players requiring new deals soon, word is out that the team has now made “generous” offers to them, but it may not be enough to get Zeke on the field.

 When Elliott wasn’t on the team plane heading to training camp in California, the rumors began to swirl.
 He has two years and $13 million remaining on his current deal, but he wants more money and he most definitely wants it before he’s even thinking of returning to the field for the Cowboys.